National Beer Day was this week. As if anyone needed to drink beer on a Wednesday.…

 Here are a few things you can do to ensure the end product is exactly how the brewery envisioned.

-Invest in a Kegerator
+Should I Invest in a Kegerator for Beer Storage?

-Regulate the Humidity Levels
+How to Regulate the Humidity Levels For Beer Storage

-The ideal environment for cellaring beer is in a dark and cool room, but what about high humidity levels?
+The ideal environment for beer storage is in a dark and cool room, but what about high humidity levels?
 If the humidity levels are higher than 70%, it could lead to mold.
 While this doesn’t directly affect the taste of the beer, it may result in the bottle caps getting rusted.
 This may give safe passage to ambient air as it makes its way into the bottle, tarnishing the beer’s taste.

 In case of absolute zero humidity, the cork in beer bottles will dry out and crack once you open them.
 The ideal cellaring environment for beer is between 50% and 70% humidity.
 Here’s a smart monitor we’d recommend.

-Don’t Store an Opened Bottle of Beer
+Can You Store an Opened Bottle of Beer?

+No!
 Once the cork has been opened and the outside air has made contact with the alcohol content, it’s game over.
 It’s now or never because the beer will rapidly lose its carbonation.
 Make sure to drink the beer as soon as possible because it won’t retain its flavor for long.
 This rule applies to growlers and squealers too.

 Subscribe to our list so you get monthly updates on monthly beer events near you.